fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ![](../../images/9/9b.png)

-This is because we banned unused parameters in out <i>tsconfig.json</i>
+This is because we banned unused parameters in our <i>tsconfig.json</i>

 ```js
 {